zuozhenggh/learning-library/data-management-library/modern-data-warehouse/provision-configure-ebs/provision-configure-ebs.md

 ## **STEP 3:** SSH into the EBS instance and configure EBS

-1. Open a terminal and scp the 'etl_audit_tbl.sql' file onto the EBS instance with the following command:
+1. Open a terminal and scp the **etl_audit_tbl.sql** file onto the EBS instance with the following command:

     <copy>scp -i &lt;path_to_private_key&gt; &lt;path_to_etl_audit_tbl.sql&gt; opc@&lt;ebs_instance_public_ip&gt;:</copy>